-- Proposal Submission: Applicants must submit the application form by 11:59pm on June 30, 2019.
-Appropriate ATA citation (and active links) should be applied to data sources, supportive research discourse, and best practice programs.
-The Office of the Vice Provost (Indigenous Engagement) will acknowledge receipt of proposals via email by July 15, 2018.
+- Proposal Submission: Appropriate ATA citation (and active links) should be applied to data sources, supportive research discourse, and best practice programs.
+The Office of the Vice Provost (Indigenous Engagement) will acknowledge receipt of proposals via email by July 15, 2020.

 - Copyright: Any submitted material must comply with University of Calgary copyright regulations.
-This includes videos, images, music etc. Please visit http://library.ucalgary.ca/copyright for more information regarding compliance procedures.
+This includes videos, images, music etc. Please visit the Copyright Office for more information regarding compliance procedures.

 - Adjudication: A selection committee will be appointed by the Vice Provost (Indigenous Engagement) to review all project proposals and evaluate their alignment to the principles and recommendations of ii’ taa’poh’to’p and potential impact on the campus community with respect to intercultural capacity building.

-- Grants: The successful applications will be announced on August 15, 2018.
+- Grants: The successful applications will be announced on August 31, 2020.
 A maximum of up to $10,000 will be awarded to any single project.
-The program year for implementation is September 1, 2019 to August 31, 2020.
-Successful applicants will receive grant funds on or before September 1, 2019 and will have until August 31, 2020 to expend funds and complete project activities as outlined in proposal submissions.
-Any unspent funding from the grant shall be returned to the Office of the Vice Provost (Indigenous Engagement) so that it may be reallocated to the next grant cycle.
+The program year for implementation is September 1, 2020 to August 31, 2021.
+Successful applicants will receive grant funds on or before September 1, 2020 and will have until August 31, 2021 year to expend funds and complete project activities as outlined in proposal submissions.
+Any unspent funding from the grant shall be returned to the Office of the Vice Provost, Indigenous Engagement so that it may be reallocated in the next grant cycle.